 Student Public Safety Specialist Positions

-Student Public Safety Specialists are used to supplement City of Auburn Police Division staffing.
+Student Public Safety Specialists are used to supplement City of Auburn Police Department staffing.
 They free sworn officers from many duties by undertaking the following tasks: writing tickets for handicapped zone and parking violations, giving directions, assisting with traffic control, data entry, assisting in records, etc. Student Public Safety Specialists are trained by career police officers and spend time working with field training specialists before being released to work independently.
 Shifts are primarily in the afternoon and evening hours.
 For more information, please view our brochure.

 Student Firefighter Program